-Are You Afraid of Accountability?Rachel Everett
+Are You Afraid of Accountability?Viderity

 If you want to be an effective leader, there is one word that will make or break your leadership: Accountability.
 An accountable style of leadership doesn’t come easily.
 Many people in leadership are afraid of it.
 How about you?

 Accountability means you have to be willing to hear the truth and give it.
 This takes courage and a willingness to be transparent.
 Leaders may talk about accountable leadership but fall short of implementing it.
 You have the opportunity to make it work.

 If you are willing to build your leadership around accountability, you will be amazed at the transformation all around you.
 Here are four basic keys to accountable leadership.

 Maybe there was a time when leaders could separate their work from the rest of their lives.
 Or maybe that luxury never really existed.
 Either way, that time is no more.
 To be an effective leader, you need to be as fully engaged in your working life as you are in every part of your life.

 A friend told me a tale of two bosses, one just above her, and the other above him.